 How to apply

-Submit the Hixson Scholarship application (available September 1) by January 5 by going to ku.academicworks.com
+Submit the Hixson Scholarship application by January 4 by going to ku.academicworks.com

 - Students must be admitted and have their KU Online ID and password set up to access the application.